sguox002/leetcode/leetcode-all.md

 backtracking.
 ->>

-<<-77	Combinations    		56.2%	Medium
-given 1 to n, return all possible combination of k numbers. backtracking with k. (start from 1 k-1)
-->>

-<<-248	Strobogrammatic Number III    		39.9%	Hard
-a strobogrammtic number looks the same when rotated 180 degree. count number of strobogrammatic number in range [L,R].
-0-0,1-1,6-9,9-6,8-8
-backtracking: note there is additional, the digit pairs shall be at symmetric positions. so we need use two pointer to pair them.
-->>
-<<-247	Strobogrammatic Number II    		48.1%	Medium
-find all the numbers of length n. need pair.
-1xxx1,6xx9,9xx6,8xxx8
-->>
-<<-246	Strobogrammatic Number    		45.4%	Easy	->>

-<<-254	Factor Combinations    		47.0%	Medium
-return all possible combination of its factors. (no duplicate combinations)
-backtrack: for n: add i n/i to complete a candidate, then use n/i for the subproblem. see 1735 count ways to make array with product, which limit the number of factors.
-->>

-<<-267	Palindrome Permutation II    		36.9%	Medium
-given a string s, return all possible palindrome permutation (without duplicates).
-- only need get the prefix.
-- get the hashmap and divide by 2.
-- and then the combination is similar to 254.
-backtracking:
-->>
-<<-266	Palindrome Permutation    		62.3%	Easy
-check if the permutation can form a palinrdome- counting.
-->>

-<<-282	Expression Add Operators    		36.2%	Hard
-given a digit string. add +-* so that it evaluates to target. return all possible string.
-- backtracking: prefix 1 to n, and remaining apply +-*
-- subproblem: note * will need previous result, so we need save previous results.
-->>

-<<-291	Word Pattern II    		43.8%	Hard
-given a pattern and a string, check if s matches the pattern. mapping relation: each char in pattern can match a string in s. one way is to try all possibilities.
-- pattern must contain duplicates, otherwise we can always map true.
-- char to str map, str to char map and they cannot change.
-- try all prefix to the first char match. backtracking + hashmap.
-->>
-<<-290	Word Pattern    		38.1%	Easy
-string separated by space, mapping is simple. just check mutual mapping.
-->>

-<<-320	Generalized Abbreviation    		52.9%	Medium
-take any substr and replace with its length. return all possible abbreviations.
-backtracking: use current char or not for abbreviation. if previous is already num, then we shall take it as char.
-->>

-<<-332	Reconstruct Itinerary    		37.3%	Medium
-giveb a list of tickets [from,to], reconstruct the itinerary in order start with JFK. if multiple, return the lexi smallest.
-You must use the ticket all and once.
-- sort the ticket (lexi order)
-- build a graph
-- dfs starting from the smallest child.
-Need make sure one dfs will used all the tickets.
-->>

-<<-377	Combination Sum IV    		45.7%	Medium
-input has no duplicates, find the  number of combinations that sum=target.
-- dp: dp[t]+=dp[t-num[i]]
-->>
-<<-216	Combination Sum III    		59.4%	Medium
-input has duplicates, find all unique combinations
-- sort
-- skip same
-- backtrack.
-->>
-<<-40	Combination Sum II    		49.4%	Medium
-input is unique, each number can be used only once, return all combinations. backtrack. advance pointer.
-->>
-<<-39	Combination Sum    		58.1%	Medium
-input is unique, each number can be reused. return all possible combination with sum==target. do not need to advance pointer. backtrack.
-->>

-<<-440	K-th Smallest in Lexicographical Order    		29.3%	Hard
-from 1 to n, find the kth lexi smallest integer. similar to a tree.
-->>

-<<-386	Lexicographical Numbers    		52.8%	Medium
-given an integer n generate the numbers in lexi order. backtracking. similar to
-->>

 <<-425	Word Squares    		49.4%	Hard
 kth row and column reads the same. given a set of words, find all word squares you can build.